AEC94/InterviewChallenge/README.md

 In terms of assumptions:
-- The order cancellations table has multiple records for one order, but the cancelation is a final state, so no order can be cancelled two times.
+- The order cancellations table has multiple records for one order, but the cancelation is a final state, so no order can be canceled two times.
 I take this as a data error.
-- The skips table have two dates "CREATEDAT" and "DATE" that I assume refer to when the skip was made and the date that will be skipped.
+- The skips table has two dates "CREATEDAT" and "DATE" which I assume refer to when the skip was made and the date that will be skipped.
 In case of pauses, it represents the dates related to that pause, and in case of a skip, the week that it's going to be skipped.
-- The skips table has values created with difference in seconds, I'm going to use the date without time in order to identify the duration of the pause.
+- The skips table has values created with differences in seconds, I'm going to use the date without time to identify the duration of the pause.

 We can create a new gold layer table for the analysts with all the information already grouped: